(Pictured above, the 2022 NIR Project Area shown in Solid Orange. 2023 NIR Project Area shown in Dashed Orange.)

 Project Impacts

-- The Town has available space on the east side of the Centennial Parking Lot northeast of the Town Hall for residents to park vehicles, RV’s and other recreational trailers, boats, etc. for the duration of the project.
-A notice with further information will be sent via email at a later date.
+• The Town has available space on the east side of the Centennial Parking Lot northeast of the Town Hall for residents to park vehicles, RV’s and other recreational trailers, boats, etc. for the duration of the project – Please provide your vehicle information to the Town’s Engineering and Infrastructure Department.

 Landscaping